sharduul/chalk/_posts/2020-01-13-passive-income-my-journey.md

 The most important point to note here is that I promote ONLY those products that I have personally used and benefitted from.
 And, I would encourage you to do the same.

-**If you are interested, [here's the list of resources](http://ngninja.com/resources) that I and my team at Ninja Academy use very religiously.**
+**If you are interested, [here's the list of resources](http://ngninja.com/resources) that I and my team at NgNinja Academy use very religiously.**

 ### Generate Passive Income With NO Money Required